The Long Debated Bourne Stone

 The SP-1, Map stone

-This an excerpt from: Deciphering the Spirit Pond, Nomans Land and Narragansett Runic Inscriptions – Full article PDF version.
+This an excerpt from: Deciphering the Spirit Pond, Nomans Land and Narragansett Runic Inscriptions – See PDF list below.

 Back to Top